-Proposals for major residential development of ten or more dwellings should demonstrate that they accord with all other polices of the Neighbourhood Plan and, in particular, they should satisfy the following criteria:
+Proposals for major residential development should demonstrate that they accord with all other polices of the Neighbourhood Plan and, in particular, they should satisfy the following criteria:

 - a) Ensure that revised Green Belt boundaries are defensible in the longer-term, especially the maintenance of existing gaps between: - i.
 Catshill and Bromsgrove Town - ii.
 North Marlbrook and Lydiate Ash - b) Ensure housing is not located where it would have an unacceptable impact on highway safety or the residual cumulative impacts on the road network would be severe; - c) Development is located to provide sustainable access to the local shopping centre on Golden Cross Lane; - d) Development endeavours to minimise its visual impact in the wider topography and has appropriate regard on the capacity of the landscape to accept change; - e) Ensure suitable landscaping is provided on-site and, wherever possible, provide linkages to the Green Infrastructure Network. - H2.
-Housing mix in major new developments

-New residential development in the Parish of more than 10 dwellings will be supported where it provides a mix of housing types, tenures and sizes in a way which broadly reflects the findings of the AECOM Housing Need Assessment or subsequent studies.
-In particular, schemes that would provide some or all of the following will be supported in principle:

-- a) smaller dwellings of one and two bedrooms; - b) properties suitable for the elderly; - c) a mix of housing tenures including social and affordable rent and shared ownership; - d) sufficient affordable housing to achieve the BDC target for affordable housing specified in the adopted local plan. - H3.
-Design principles a) they harmonise with and enhance the existing settlement in terms of physical form, pattern and movement;
+New residential development in the Parish of more than 10 dwellings will be supported where it provides a mix of housing types, tenures and sizes consistent with the findings of the AECOM Housing Need Assessment or subsequent studies.
+In particular, schemes should provide: - a) smaller dwellings of one and two bedrooms; - b) properties suitable for the elderly; - c) a mix of housing tenures including social and affordable rent and shared ownership; - d) sufficient affordable housing to achieve the BDC target for affordable housing specified in the adopted local plan.